HomeGuides › Which Dollar Tree Prices Predict a Penny?

 Most commonly 25¢.
 The quarter clearance price is widely reported as the last step before $0.01, and the January 2026 penny release was specifically the prior quarter's 25¢ clearance items.
 It's a strong signal, not a guarantee — many quarter items never penny.

-Is there a Dollar Tree markdown schedule like Dollar General's?
+Is there a fixed Dollar Tree markdown schedule?

-No. Dollar General publishes an effective markdown ladder (50/70/90% then a penny on set days).
-Dollar Tree has no official penny program or fixed schedule — its pennies are discontinued items zeroed out during inventory transitions, so timing varies by store and season.
+No. Some chains publish an effective markdown ladder (50/70/90% then a penny on set days), but Dollar Tree has no official penny program or fixed schedule — its pennies are discontinued items zeroed out during inventory transitions, so timing varies by store and season.

 Does a 25-cent price guarantee an item will be a penny?